 Teco is character oriented.
 This means the unit of reference is a single character.
 On one hand, this may make teco cumbersome to use, but on the other hand, it gives teco very fine control over what is happening.

 Teco does have a video mode, however text is still edited with commands on a character basis.
 The screen is simply updated once a command is completed to give the user a visual representation of where they are.
 Text is not edited in the screen view area.

 In general, vi, ed, and edlin are not programmable.
 This means you have the functions the editor provides and that is all you can do.
 However, teco is highly programmable.
 Programs that you write are called macros.
 In fact, the original version of Emacs was written as teco macros.
 Also, "emacs" actually means "Editing Macros".

-The original versions of Teco were written in the machine languages of the machines it operated on.
-As newer machines and editor arose, teco fell into increasing disuse and obscurity.
+The original versions of Teco were written in the machine languages of the machines they operated on.
+As newer machines and editors arose, teco fell into increasing disuse and obscurity.